 Besides South Korea and Japan, the other East Asian powerhouse is China.
-We will be teaching you how to say “China” in Korean as it often comes up in conversations is none other than China.
-For that reason, among many others, we’re adding how to say the word ‘China’ to your expanding list of Korean vocabulary!
+We will be teaching you how to say “China” in Korean as it often comes up in conversations.
+For that reason, among many others, we’re adding the word “China” to your expanding list of Korean vocabulary!

 Keep reading and you’ll finally learn how to say “China” in Korean.
 Are you ready to learn a new word today?
 If so, then let’s go!

 How to say “China” in Korean